All The Multiples Of 5

 Modular arithmetic is a system of arithmetic for integers, where numbers "wrap around" upon reaching a certain value, called the modulus.
 Multiples of 5 play a significant role in modular arithmetic, particularly with a modulus of 5.

 In modulo 5 arithmetic, any multiple of 5 is congruent to 0 (written as ≡ 0 (mod 5)).
-This means that the remainder when a multiple of 5 is divided by 5 is always 0.
+Even so, this means that the remainder when a multiple of 5 is divided by 5 is always 0.
 This property is fundamental in various cryptographic algorithms and coding applications.

 Multiples of 5 and Number Theory Theorems